-What Apollos and these men at Ephesus need to know is what you understand—presence of the Spirit rests on Christ’s completed work.
+What Apollos and these men at Ephesus need to know is what you understand—the presence of the Spirit rests on Christ’s completed work.
 The instruction Apollos received is described as explaining the way of God more fully.
 It must have included a description of what Jesus did, with a focus on his death, resurrection, ascension, and Pentecost.
 As Paul instructed the men at Ephesus he explained the fulfillment of what John had prophesied.
 The question about the Holy Spirit in Acts 19:2 leads to instruction about Jesus.
-Any emphasis on the Spirit that leads to neglecting the death and resurrection of Christ is a miss-emphasis.
-What happens in Acts 19:5-7 is not prototype suggesting that the Spirit is given subsequent to conversion, but rather is the final installment of the once-for-all gift of the Spirit (see Acts 2:1-4; 8:15; 10:44-46) where specific public confirmation is given to make clear how broad the Way is.
+Any emphasis on the Spirit that leads to neglecting the death and resurrection of Christ is a mis-emphasis.
+What happens in Acts 19:5–7 is not prototype suggesting that the Spirit is given subsequent to conversion, but rather is the final installment of the once-for-all gift of the Spirit (see Acts 2:1–4; 8:15; 10:44–46) where specific public confirmation is given to make clear how broad the Way is.
 Samaritans and Gentiles can walk that Way—in Jesus Christ.
 So can these men caught at a unique point of transition from the Old to the New.

 The point of the Way is to walk in it.
-Walk in the way of God.
+As believers walk in the way of God.
 God calls you to walk together on the way.
-The Way of the Lord is not hike for an individual, but a pilgrimage for and with God’s people.
+The Way of the Lord is not a hike for an individual, but a pilgrimage for and with God’s people.
 Priscilla and Aquila exercise the office of believer.
 Instead of criticizing Apollos, they invite him into their home (exercising the gift of hospitality) and instruct him more fully in the Way of the Lord.
 Similarly, Paul instructs the 12 men at Ephesus.
 When Apollos then wants to go and preach in Achaia, the church at Ephesus gave him a written recommendation.
 No solo, personality focused ministries here!